Universal Constants and Energy Integral in Self-Organized Criticality Systems: Abstract

 \section{Abstract}

-The occurrence frequency distributions of fluxes (F) and fluences or energies (E) observed in astrophysical observations are found to be consistent with the predictions of the fractal-diffusive self-organized criticality (FD-SOC) model, which predicts power law slopes with universal constants of $\alpha_F=(9/5)=1.80$ for the flux and $\alpha_E=(5/3)\approx 1.67$ for the fluence.
-The energy integrated over the power law-like (size distribution) energy range is found to be finite for these power law slopes with $\alpha_E < 2$, which refutes earlier claims of a divergent energy integral that has been postulated in the energy budget of solar and stellar nanoflare scenarios.
-The theoretial FD-SOC model approximates the microscopic cellular automaton models satisfactorily with the macroscopic scaling law of classical diffusion.
-The universal scaling laws predict the size distributions of numerous astrophysical phenomena, such as solar flares, stellar flares, coronal mass ejections (CME), auroras, blazars, galactic fast radio bursts (FRB), active galactic nuclei (AGN), gamma-ray bursts (GRB), soft gamma-ray repeaters (SGB), and black-hole systems (BH), while coherent solar radio bursts, random radio bursts, solar energetic partices (SEP), cosmic rays, and pulsar glitches require non-standard SOC models.
+The occurrence frequency distributions of fluxes (F) and fluences or energies (E) observed in the majority (in 18 out of 23 cases of astrophysical phenomena) are found to be consistent with the predictions of the fractal-diffusive self-organized criticality (FD-SOC) model, which predicts power law slopes with universal constants of $\alpha_F=(9/5)=1.80$ for the flux, and $\alpha_E=(5/3)\approx 1.67$ for the fluence, respectively.
+The theoretial FD-SOC model is based on the fractal dimension, the flux-volume proportionality, and classical diffusion.
+The universal scaling laws predict the size distributions of numerous astrophysical phenomena, such as solar flares, stellar flares, coronal mass ejections (CME), auroras, blazars, active galactic nuclei (AGN), black-hole systems (BH), galactic fast radio bursts (FRB), gamma-ray bursts (GRB), and soft gamma-ray repeaters (SGB).
+In contrast we identify 5 outliers of astrophysical phenomena, including coherent solar radio bursts, random solar radio bursts, solar energetic partices (SEP), cosmic rays, and pulsar glitches, which are not consistent with the standard FD-SOC model, and thus require different physical mechanisms.

 \keywords{methods: statistical --- fractal dimension --- self-organized criticality ---}